yuxuanxc/tp/docs/DeveloperGuide.md

   Use case ends.

-* 2b.
+* 3a.
 The format is invalid.

-  Use case ends.

-* 3a.
-The given index is invalid.

   * 3a1.
 TrackPad shows an error message.

+        Use case resumes at step 3.

+* 3b.
+The given index is invalid.

+    * 3b1.
+TrackPad shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 3.

 **Use case: UC11 - Find an itinerary**